1979–80 Australian region cyclone season: Severe Tropical Cyclone Dean

 Dean was the third tropical cyclone to develop between 19 and 28 January in a persistent monsoonal low pressure trough, extending from northern Australia westward across the Indian Ocean.
 Late on 26 January, a pre-cyclone cloud cluster and an associated surface low formed near Bathurst Island and slowly moved westward.
 The system intensified rapidly, and by 28 January, the storm was estimated to have reached tropical cyclone intensity.
 During the next 36 hours, intensification was slow as Dean moved to the west-southwest at about 20 km/h.
 Late on 30 January, the speed of movement slowed down as the system turned to the south.
 Dean continued to intensify as it accelerated towards the coast.
 It reached peak intensity on 31 January, with winds of 200 km/h, with the lowest atmospheric pressure recorded at 930 hPa.
 Early on 1 February, Dean made landfall 48 km east of Port Hedland.
 It weakened slowly over land, eventually dissipating 2 days later.

 In Port Hedland, Western Australia, a wind speed of 130 km/h was recorded, with extensive damage also being reported.
 Goldsworthy, Marble Bar, and Mt.
 Newman all reported wind damage, but not as severe as Port Hedland.
 Flooding between Port Hedland and Mt.
 Newman caused damage to roads and the railway line.
-Overall, total damage and industrial losses were estimated at about $20 million.
+Overall, total damage and industrial losses were estimated at $20 million.